The Joker's Wild: 2017

-On May 17, 2017, it was announced that TBS would reboot the show with Calvin "Snoop Dogg" Broadus acting as host and serving as the executive producer along with Michael Strahan.
+On May 17, 2017, it was announced that TBS would reboot the show with Calvin "Snoop Dogg" Broadus acting as host and serving as the executive producer along with Michael Strahan appropriately titled here as Snoop Dogg Presents The Joker's Wild.
 The revival premiered on October 24, 2017.
 In January 2018, the show was renewed for a second season.
 On December 21, 2018, Broadus announced that the show would be moving to fellow WarnerMedia network TNT starting with its third season premiering in 2019.
 Jeannie Mai served as hostess in the first season.
 Beginning in the second season, there is no co-host.

 Each episode is self-contained, with no straddling games or returning champions.
 The front game consists of two rounds, each of which uses a separate set of five categories.
 Both contestants receive four spins in the first round and three in the second.
 In the first round, singles, pairs, and triples are worth $100, $200, and $300 respectively; spinning three jokers earns the contestant a separate question worth $500.
 Dollar values are doubled for the second round, with the trailing player or, in case of a tie, the player that went last, spinning first.
 Jokers may not be used to go off the board, but must be matched to a displayed category, and the game can end early if one contestant attains an insurmountable lead.
 If one contestant misses a question, their opponent is not given a chance to steal.
 If the scores are tied after two rounds, each player takes one last spin and the high scorer becomes the champion.

 In the second season, the game is played in three rounds.
 Both players get two spins in each round, with all values doubled for the second round and tripled for the third.
 New categories are only introduced at the start of the second round.
 Additionally, in the third round, a player may challenge their opponent to answer the question ("Slang That Thang"); the opponent receives the money with a correct response, while the player scores on a miss.
 If the scores are tied after three rounds, each player chooses one of three face-down cards and the one with the higher draw becomes the champion; if the cards match, further tiebreakers are played until there is a winner.

 The winner plays Face the Devil, with values from $300 to $1,500 and jokers worth $2,000 on the wheels.
 If the player either spins three jokers or accumulates at least $10,000 without seeing the Devil, their total is increased to $25,000 in season 1 or $50,000 in season 2, in addition to the money won in the main game.
 In season 2, the host occasionally offers extra cash in addition to the accumulated total as an incentive for the player to quit the round.